birdyboy18/Crumbl/README.md

 ###Event management

-*Add or remove an event handler from each element in the nodelist.*
+*Adds or removes an event handler from each element in the nodes list*

 **Expects:** An event name and when adding, a callback function